Episode

 .

-a break, and most of the men are over by the fire waiting for some water
+has taken a break, and most of the men are over by the fire waiting for some water to finish

 .